Locker Room

 We used to be perfect, he says.
 Now?

-All the violins broken, I say.
+All the violin strings broken, I say.

-What we wouldn't give, he says.
+What we wouldn’t give, yeah? he says.

 Bird Report